KritapasSuwannawin/Glanzend-Backend/README.md

 This backend server provides services to the client-side website from the repository https://github.com/KritapasSuwannawin/Glanzend-Frontend

-Framework and tools used include:
+Framework and Database used include:

-- Express.js
+- ExpressJS
 - PostgreSQL